britishinfrance

 Riviera Lifeline

 Riviera Lifeline is a non-profit, non-denominational organisation serving the Var and the Alpes-Maritimes.
-Our volunteers help seniors to continue independent lives across the French Riviera for example visiting seniors at home, lending a sympathetic ear and offering companionship.
+Our volunteers help seniors to continue independent lives across the French Riviera, for example, visiting seniors at home, lending a sympathetic ear and offering companionship.
 We can usually be found at The Grange on Thursdays and the third Saturday each month.

 Please contact us for details.